ministryofjustice/manage-recalls-api/helm_deploy/manage-recalls-api/subcharts/generic-service/README.md

 `helm_deploy/[project name]/values.yaml`

-The values here override the default values set in the `generic-service-with-traefik` chart - see the _values.yaml_ in this repo/folder.
+The values here override the default values set in the `generic-service` chart - see the _values.yaml_ in this repo/folder.

 This file will contain values that are the same across all environments.